jina-ai/jcloud/README.md

 #### Resource request

 By default, `jcloud` allocates `100M` of RAM to each Executor.
 There might be cases where your Executor requires more memory.
 For example, DALLE-mini (generating image from text prompt) would need more than 100M to load the model.
-Here's how you can request for more memory while deploying the Flow.
+Here's how you can request for more memory while deploying the Flow (max 16G allowed per Executor).

 ```yaml
 jtype: Flow